alebeck/boring/README.md

 ```

 ## Configuration

-By default, `boring` reads its configuration from `~/.boring.toml`.
+The config file can be created in the locations below in order of precedence:
+1. The `BORING_CONFIG` environmental variable can be used to set a custom path
+2. `$XDG_CONFIG_HOME/boring/boring.toml`
+3. `~/.boring.toml`

 The configuration is a simple TOML file describing your tunnels:

 ```toml
 # simple tunnel